 All appliances, such as the kettle, toaster, lights etc must be tested at the start of each new tenancy.
 All appliances must be in line with EU law – those that are will have a CE mark.
 Unlike with gas there is no need for an annual test, but appliances in HMOs (which have a high tenancy turn-over) must be tested every five years.

 All tenancies must be fitted with a smoke alarm on every floor and a carbon monoxide detector in any room where a fire or the boiler sits.
 There must also be escape routes and the fabric on any furniture, such as sofas and chairs, must be marked ‘fire safe.’
-Regular fire drills must be carried out for an HMO property, safety blankets and fire extinguishers must also be provided in these larger rented houses.
+Regular fire drills must be carried out for a HMO property, safety blankets and fire extinguishers must also be provided in these larger rented houses.

-Need access to the busy London property market?
+Built by experienced property investors and landlords, PropertyLoop connects renters with the owners directly.
+Your property is featured on all major search and comparison portals as well as advertised by PropertyLoop everywhere else on the Internet.
+You don’t have to worry about finding the good renters, that’s the job for the platform.
+Receive offers straight to your mailbox and select the renters that are right for your property.
+Need access to busy London property market?
 No problem at all!
 PropertyLoop is the London market specialist with years of experience and unique knowledge.
-Whatever your needs are, you can always speak to our friendly support staff.
-Renting property is made as simple as one, two, three…
+Whatever your needs are, you can always speak to friendly support staff.
+Renting property is made as simple as one, two, three.